There may be different types of insecurities in a relationship, but they all feel almost the same.

-For getting over insecurity in your marriage, you might inadvertently resort to the habit of pleasing your spouse for no reason.
-You might compromise on the wrong foot, inviting yourself more troubles.
+To get over insecurity in your marriage, you might inadvertently resort to the habit of pleasing your spouse for no reason.
+You might compromise on the wrong foot, inviting yourself into more trouble.

-Remember that by being fake and trying to please your spouse or other family members or friends, you cannot get rid of insecurities.
-In fact, some selfish people around can take good advantage of this habit.
+Remember that you cannot get rid of insecurities by being fake and trying to please your spouse, other family members, or friends.
+Some selfish people around can take good advantage of this habit.

 So, how to get over insecurities in this case?